ekimb/pasha/README.md

 <p align="center">
 <img align = "center" src ="pasha.png">
 </p>
-<h1><center>Pasha: Parallel Algorithms for Approximating Compact Universal Hitting Sets</center></h1>
+<h1><center>PASHA: Parallel Algorithms for Small Hitting Set Approximations</center></h1>

-**Pasha** (Parallel Algorithms for Approximating Compact Universal Hitting Sets) is a tool for finding approximations for a small universal hitting set (a small set of k-mers that hits every sequence of length L).
-A detailed description of the functionality of Pasha, along with results in set size, runtime, memory usage and CPU utilization are provided in:
+**PASHA** (Parallel Algorithms for Approximating Compact Universal Hitting Sets) is a tool for finding approximations for a small universal hitting set (a small set of k-mers that hits every sequence of length L).
+A detailed description of the functionality of Pasha, along with results in set size, running time, memory usage and CPU utilization are provided in:

 > Ekim, B., Orenstein, Y., Berger, B. Parallel algorithms for approximating compact universal hitting sets. *19th International Workshop on Algorithms in Bioinformatics* (2019).